ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 This should be set if your tailsitter can achieve much larger pitch angle than would be safe for roll (some airframes can't recover from high-speed knife-edge flight).

+Q_TAILSIT_ANGLE specifies how far the nose must pitch up or down before a transition is complete: down for transition from VTOL mode to FW mode, and up for transition from FW to VTOL.
+So a value of e.g. 60 degrees results in switching from copter to plane controller (forward transition) when the nose reaches 30 degrees above the horizon (60 degrees down from vertical).
+For the back transition, the plane controller would be used until the nose reaches 60 degrees above the horizon.
+So the larger the value of Q_TAILSIT_ANGLE, the later the switch from one controller to the other.

 Orientation
 ===========